Medical-quality kit that makes an unpleasant task a touch more enjoyable.

 Beloved by many who can't find higher-end kits in their hometowns.
-Bonus points for doubling as a hot water bottle.
-Comes with a 10-year limited warranty.
+Also doubles as a hot water bottle.
+Design is leak-free with puncture-resistant materials.
+Backed by a 10-year limited warranty.

 Some who ordered the product online found that some parts were missing.